Let American Appraisal, Inc. help you decide if you can get rid of your PMI

-PMI can be costly to a borrower because the $40-$50 a month per $100,000 borrowed is bundled into the mortgage monthly payment and often isn't even tax deductible.
-Contradictory to a piggyback loan where the lender absorbs all the deficits, PMI is lucrative for the lender because they obtain the money, and they get the money if the borrower defaults.
+PMI can be pricey to a borrower on the grounds that the $40-$50 a month per $100,000 borrowed is rolled into the mortgage monthly payment and oftentimes isn't even tax deductible.
+Different from a piggyback loan where the lender consumes all the losses, PMI is favorable for the lender because they acquire the money, and they receive payment if the borrower is unable to pay.

 Does your monthly mortgage payment include PMI?
 Contact us, you may be able to save money by removing your PMI.

-How can a homeowner avoid paying PMI?
+How can a home buyer refrain from paying PMI?

 Want to learn more about PMI and the Homeowners Protection Act?
 Click this link: